There comes a point in a disposition when the judge asks the prosecutor whether or not the victims will be seeking restitution.

 The prosecutor gently spoke these words, “Your Honor, because the victims and perpetrator share the same parents, it would not be in the best interest of anyone involved for the court to award restitution damages.”
-And with those words we were saddled with 100% of the financial responsibility for both the therapy needs of our victims and the punitive/incarceration costs of our perpetrator.
+And with those words, we were saddled with 100% of the financial responsibility for both the therapy needs of our victims and the punitive/incarceration costs of our perpetrator.

-I was somehow under the misguided understanding the our taxes pay for the incarceration costs of delinquent juveniles.
+I was somehow under the misguided understanding that our taxes pay for the incarceration costs of delinquent juveniles.
 Our society, as a whole, recognizes the need to prosecute and incarcerate those members who pose a threat to others and that must not be based on the criminals ability to pay for their room and board.
 This is why a portion of our taxes goes to offset the cost of criminal justice.
 I assumed, as a law-abiding-tax-paying-citizen-in-good-standing, that my son’s incarceration was paid for by those tax dollars.

 The first blow to this assumption was the bill for Asher’s psycho-social and psycho-sexual evaluations.
 They were court ordered and necessary for the disposition, but they required a private provider who would not release the evaluation until it was paid in full.
 The report cost us over $1200.
 It was used in determining Asher’s probable response to different forms of rehabilitation and whether or not incarceration was a necessary component.